 There comes a time when every homeowner gets the itch to do a little work around the house.
-Maybe it’s an easy-to-tackle paint job to give a quick facelift to a room.
+Maybe it’s something quick and easy, like new paint to freshen up a room.
 But if you’ve lived in your home for a long time or have just moved into a fixer-upper, a more substantial renovation could be warranted.
-There are lots of reasons to take on a major project and it can be a big investment so before you write a cheque, consider these tips to help you make – and stick to – a renovation budget.
+There are lots of reasons to take on a major project and it can be a big investment.
+When it comes to your project plans, consider a few tips to help you make – and stick to – a renovation budget.

 Decide the Scope of Work